-- Undergraduate study in a wide range of social sciences, humanities or vocational subjects - Vocational training in a wide range of occupations, including policing, social work and social care, public relations, politics, journalism in all its forms, teaching and management, amongst others.
+- Undergraduate study in a wide range of social sciences, humanities or vocational subjects - A wide range of career options, including law, policing, social work and social care, public relations, politics, journalism in all its forms, teaching and management, amongst others.
 The list is endless, as you learn a range of research and communication skills which are highly valued in today's society.